piamanns/spellchecker/documentation/testing_document.md

 - The classes for the implementation of the trie data structure (Trie and Node) are tested with the class [TestTrie](../src/tests/trie_test.py).
 The tests assert e.g. that adding keys to and searching for keys in the trie work as expected.

-The current overall branch coverage of the unit tests is 97%:
+The overall branch coverage of the unit tests is 97%:

 ![Picture of coverage report](./images/coverage-report_300622.png)